Guidance for Industry and FDA Staff - Keratome and Replacement Keratome Blades Premarket Notification [510(k)] Submissions

 - FDA recommends that manufacturers of replacement keratome blades include the accuracy, repeatability, and reproducibility information for all combinations of flap thickness, flap diameter, and hinge width compatible with the OEM keratome in the package labeling.

-1 Refer to Indications for Use Form for the recommended format.
+1 Refer to Indications for Use Form (PDF File Size: 1.03MB) for the recommended format.

 2 If FDA makes a substantial equivalence determination based on acceptance criteria, the subject device should be tested and shown to meet these acceptance criteria before being introduced into interstate commerce.
 If the finished device does not meet the acceptance criteria and, thus, differs from the device described in the cleared 510(k), FDA recommends that submitters apply the same criteria used to assess modifications to legally marketed devices (21 CFR 807.81(a)(3)) to determine whether marketing of the finished device requires clearance of a new 510(k).